Factor analysis: History

 Charles Spearman was the first psychologist to discuss common factor analysis and did so in his 1904 paper.
 It provided few details about his methods and was concerned with single-factor models.
 He discovered that school children's scores on a wide variety of seemingly unrelated subjects were positively correlated, which led him to postulate that a single general mental ability, or g, underlies and shapes human cognitive performance.

 The initial development of common factor analysis with multiple factors was given by Louis Thurstone in two papers in the early 1930s, summarized in his 1935 book, The Vector of Mind.
 Thurstone introduced several important factor analysis concepts, including communality, uniqueness, and rotation.
 He advocated for "simple structure", and developed methods of rotation that could be used as a way to achieve such structure.

-In Q methodology, Stephenson, a student of Spearman, distinguish between R factor analysis, oriented toward the study of inter-individual differences, and Q factor analysis oriented toward subjective intra-individual differences.
+In Q methodology, William Stephenson, a student of Spearman, distinguish between R factor analysis, oriented toward the study of inter-individual differences, and Q factor analysis oriented toward subjective intra-individual differences.

 Raymond Cattell was a strong advocate of factor analysis and psychometrics and used Thurstone's multi-factor theory to explain intelligence.
 Cattell also developed the scree test and similarity coefficients.